This post may contain affiliate links. See the disclosure tab for more details.

 Sunscreen for Baby

-At 6 months old, it is okay to use sunscreen on your baby.
+At 6 months old, it is okay and necessary to use sunscreen on your baby.

 Put sunscreen on your baby before heading out into the sun, even if it's cloudy.